MinjaeChoi119/C-V2X-DRL-Resource-Management/README.md

 The trained model holds average PDR near the target where ETSI's algorithm does not.

-## The result worth reading
+## From the learned policy to an explicit rule

-Plotting the trained model's chosen action against vehicle density showed it selecting **one action per density value**.
-Of the two state variables it was given, only vehicle density was actually driving the decision — CBR was not.
+Plotting the trained model's chosen action against vehicle density showed it selecting one action per density value.
+Of the two state variables it was given, only vehicle density was driving the decision.

-So the black box was replaced with an explicit density-based rule, read directly off what the agent had learned:
+Based on that, a density-based rule was designed to replace ETSI's CBR-based one:

 **Target PDR = 85%**